We Keep Less So You Make More

 - Highway accidents, like those occurring on Florida’s Turnpike and I-75

 - Large commercial vehicles and truck collisions

 - Improper lifting, moving, or shifting of heavy items

 - Falls, including slip and fall accidents and falls from structures/heights

 - Workplace accidents and work-related incidents/activities

-- Sports- and recreation-related accidents, such as boating or ATV crashes
+- Sports- and recreation-related accidents, such as ATV and boating accidents

 - Repetitive motions and/or activities, either work-related or otherwise